-“A still tongue makes a wise head” refers to a person who only speak when it has been determined that it is appropriate to do so.
+“A still tongue makes a wise head” refers to a person who only speaks when it has been determined that it is appropriate to do so.
+Can you say that again?
 They are not chatter boxes and are wise enough to not just say whatever comes to mind.
 Being a good listener helps you to exercise control and discernment which will ultimately reflect good judgement.

 My Mother provided me with wise counseling decades ago.
 “We have two ears and one mouth so that we can listen twice as much as we speak.”

 Of course, it took me years to fully apply that wisdom.
 Admittedly, sometimes, we learn the hard way because we just want to do things our way!
 A still tongue also serves to protect and guard us against unnecessary conflict.
 Allow me to “Vernalize” this for you.